MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	Wann hast du Zeit - when do you free
 	Bis Wann until when (Bis - Until, Wann - When)
 	Wann du Fußball spielst? - when do you play football ?
+	Wann gehen wir - where are we going
++ ? notice: Wann pronounce as Vann (W speak as V in German)

 Nachmittag - afternoon
 	Ja, heute Nachmittag ist gut - yes, this afternoon is good